temporalio/documentation/docs/concepts/visibility.md

 ### Partial string match

+There are different options for partial string matching when the type of the Search Attribute is [Text](#text) versus [Keyword](#keyword).

 #### Text

-Search Attributes of type `Text` are broken up into words that match with the `=` operator.
+Search Attributes of type `Text` are [broken up into words](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-standard-tokenizer.html) that match with the `=` operator.

-For example, if you have a custom `Text` Search Attribute named `Description` with either of the following values:
+For example, if you have a custom `Text` Search Attribute named `Description` with either of the following values—

 ```
 my-business-id-foobar
 my business id foobar
 ```

-then the following List Filter will match:
+—then the following List Filter matches—

 ```
 Description = 'foobar'
 ```

-but a partial word will not:
+—but a partial word does not:

 ```
 // Doesn't match